 Deep cleaning, also known as scaling and root planning is normally performed by your dentist or hygienist.
 Often your dentist or your hygienist may choose to administer a local anesthetic to perform the procedure pain free.
 The deep cleaning is either done manually or with an ultrasonic instrument called a Cavitron.
 Both techniques loosen and remove the plaque and tartar buildup.
 In addition, laser gum therapy and anti-bacterial irrigation or local antibiotics such as Arestin may be used in conjunction with the cleaning procedure to further reduce the number of bacteria around the gums.

 Also keep in mind that one of the following rare symptoms can occur after treatment.

 - Bleeding of the gums for the next several days or couple weeks.

-- Teeth discomfort such as sensitivity to hot and cold or sweets
+- Tooth discomfort such as sensitivity to hot and cold or sweets.

 You may ask yourself if you can get a regular cleaning instead?